Although this website is about YOU, here is some background about the person behind the words.

 Recently, I went to the eye doctor for a check-up, and he noticed on my chart, that I am not taking any medications.
 He told me that this is very unusual for a person over fifty.
 I was surprised to hear that.
 I feel very blessed to be in good health and not forced to take any medications, but it makes me wonder if there is something we are doing as a culture to make this so unusual.

 I am convinced that what we eat and how we eat plays a major role in how we feel and particularly, how well we are.
 For this reason, I would like as many people as possible to become more aware of what healthy eating involves, and of the extreme benefits that can be found in being conscious of what and how we eat.
-I know that wellness is about more than what we eat, but healthy eating will be my focus on this site, although we will occasionally allude to related aspects of wellness.
+I know that wellness is about more than what we eat, but healthy eating will be my focus on this site.
+Having said this, we will occasionally allude to aspects of wellness besides eating healthy.

 Come along on the adventure